LukeGrahamLandry/franca/examples/os/README.md

 - jit libc functions lazily, don't just include them all in init.
 - usb driver
 - keyboard input for doom
+- other clock types. real time, thread time
+- when you rename a directory its `..` entry needs to change
+- `..` out of a fuse file system into the normal one